-Shin splits is a common term that describes stress fracture(s) in the shin bone.
+Shin splints is a collective term that describes stress fracture(s) in the shin bone.
 The shin bone is between the knee and ankle.
 The most common form of shin splints is called medial tibial stress syndrome (MTSS).
-In normal bone, shin splints come about due to overtraining.
+In healthy bone, shin splints come about due to overtraining.
 This is typical in runners and jumping athletes.
 With excessive or inappropriate training, bone cannot heal fast enough between each exercise session.
-Overtime the bone breaks down causing shin splints.
+Over time the bone breaks down, causing shin splints.

-Shin splints is sometimes used incorrectly to describe tight calf muscles and tight muscles along the front of the shin bones.
+The term shin splint is sometimes misused to describe tight calf muscles and tight muscles along the front of the shinbones.
 It can also be mistaken for a calf strain or calf pain.
 These issues are not shin splints and are treated differently.

 Shin splint typically cause pain that comes on gradually.
 This pain is usually located on the inside of the shinbone.
-Exercising may ease pain during the event, it will often come back worse during the next exercise session or after training.
 Bumps and swelling can also appear along the inside of the bone.
 Redness and inflammation can appear in more severe cases.